KxSystems/docs/docs/ml/embedpy/userguide.md

 To create a closure in embedPy, we must:

 1. Define a function in q with
-    -   2+ arguments: the current state and at least one other (possibly dummy) argument
+    -   two or more arguments: the current state and at least one other (possibly dummy) argument
-    -   2 return values: the new state and the return value
+    -   two return values: the new state and the return value
 1. Wrap the function using `.p.closure`, which takes 2 arguments:
     -   the q function
     -   the initial state